gaurav994/reduxCart/README.md

 # reduxCart

-react and redux used to implement a product listing page with functionality to add/remove products in cart and manage cart.
+React with Redux used to implement a product listing page with functionality to add/remove products in cart and manage cart.
 Note: Cart and home page used common Product listing page for code reusability .